Improving Zero and Few-Shot Abstractive Summarization with Intermediate Fine-tuning and Data Augmentation: Zero-shot Transfer Results

 \section{Zero-shot Transfer Results}

-In this section, we compare transferring from a BART model fine-tuned on WikiTransfer data to one transferred from summarization datasets in terms of zero-shot performance.
-We also show ablations of different choices for WikiTransfer fine-tuning data across the CNNDM and XSum datasets.
-Each of the datasets falls into a different extractive bin, ranging from the most extractive CNNDM dataset to the more abstractive XSum; we discuss these settings further in the appendix.
+We compare the zero-shot performance of BART fine-tuned on WikiTransfer data to that of one transferred from other summarization datasets.
+We also show the effect of different choices for WikiTransfer fine-tuning data on CNNDM and XSum.